 - As is the usual practice, Seneca Academy’s exterior doors will remain locked at all times.

-Daily Health Screenings
+Health Screenings

-- Faculty and staff will perform a self-screening each day before arriving on campus, including a temperature check.
+- Faculty and staff will have a health screening form to fill out daily before arriving on campus.

 Health Precautions